 Today I am going to show you how to build an outdoor pallet furniture.
-I bet you gonna love it!
+I bet you’re gonna love it!

-I love colors and of course I wanted to use lots of summery colors for the outdoor project.
+Of course, I love colors and, and wanted to use lots of summery colors for this outdoor project.

 I think I definitely got the colors going, didn’t I? ♥